-To use the Regio: go to Gare Cornavin, Geneva’s main train station.
-From the airport, take bus number 10, which leaves the airport every 10 minutes, or take a train.
-All trains leaving the airport stop at Gare Cornavin main station.
+To use the Regio train, go to Gare Cornavin and from the airport, board bus 10.
+It’s a bus that leaves the airport every 10 minutes.
+You can also take a train which stops at Gare Cornavin main station.

 You can also make use of the inter-municipal buses which are regional and international.
 There are only a couple of buses that travel to France from the airport.
 Others of them leave from the Gare Routiere, which is the Geneva bus station.
 You can buy tickets online or at the bus station.

 You can buy train tickets to Switzerland or the rest of Europe at the SBB-CFF-FFS counter.
 The ticket sales area is located next to a shopping mall for your convenience.

 Tickets can be bought online.
 Clean comfy trains are equipped with power sockets for laptops and mobile devices.
 With train baggage, if you don’t want to be carrying bags, your luggage can be transferred to your hotel.
 If you are connecting from the train station to an airport, you can check in your luggage up to 24 hours in advance and get your boarding card at the train station.
 There are a number off luggage self- check-in machines at the Geneva airport.